brodjj/brodjj.github.io/_posts/2026-03-02-what-im-teaching-my-kids.md

 Every generation has had to contend with misleading information, bad-faith arguments, and people trying to sell them things they don't need using logic they haven't examined.
 The AI era has simply upgraded the infrastructure for all of the above.
 The volume and sophistication of content designed to manipulate, persuade, and extract money or attention from your brain is only going in one direction, and it's not down.

 A kid who can identify a logical fallacy, spot a motivated argument, and ask "why is this person telling me this?" is a kid who's going to be significantly harder to con, radicalise, or hustle.

-In a post-AI world where every second piece of content is either trying to sell you something or confirm a bias you already had, the ability to think clearly is essentially armour.
-It won't make you popular at family Christmas (nothing will, if you're doing it right), but it'll serve you well everywhere else.
+> In a post-AI world where every second piece of content is either trying to sell you something or confirm a bias you already had, the ability to think clearly is essentially armour.
+{: .prompt-warning }

+This skillset won't make you popular at family Christmas, but it'll serve you well everywhere else.

 ### What you can do now

-This is the skill where I'd most recommend deferring to actual experts rather than my admittedly patchy memory of second-year university philosophy, which I may have attended with varying degrees of sobriety and Winamp still running on the laptop.
+This is the skill where I'd most recommend deferring to actual experts rather than my admittedly patchy memory of second-year university philosophy.
 A few books worth tracking down: [*The Fallacy Detective*](https://www.amazon.com/Fallacy-Detective-Thirty-Eight-Recognize-Reasoning/dp/0974531596) is well-regarded for ages eleven to fifteen and doesn't assume prior knowledge. [*An Illustrated Book of Bad Arguments*](https://www.amazon.com/Illustrated-Book-Bad-Arguments/dp/1615192255) is short, visually engaging, and works well for younger or more reluctant readers.

 In the meantime, practise "why" conversations at home.
 When your kid makes a claim, ask how they know.
 When they repeat something they heard, ask where it came from.
 Model the behaviour of changing your mind when you encounter better information (which sounds simple, but is rarer and more radical in practice than it has any right to be).
 The goal isn't to raise a cynical kid who trusts nothing.
 It's to raise a thoughtful kid who asks good questions before deciding what to trust.

 ## The point isn't to panic.
 It's to prepare.